A bottom-up approach to the strong CP problem: Introduction

-\textit{Introduction.}---Problems are the nourishment of theoretical physics.
-Besides several other problems that still wait to be finally solved, the strong \CP{} problem seems to be one of the simplest to be elucidated.
-The problem itself resides in the interplay of non-perturbative effects in Quantum Chromodynamics (QCD) and \CP{} violation (CPV) in weak interactions (basically the Higgs--Yukawa sector in the Standard Model).
-Curiously, the majority of present day solutions to many of the problems in high energy physics obey the tendency of always going beyond the Standard Model (SM); the strong \CP{} problem seems to share the same tendency.
-However, here we follow a different philosophy and carefully scrutinize the structure of the SM, offering an alternative solution to the strong \CP{} problem.
-Our point of view might be defined as pragmatic as we only study the mass matrices along with the bi-unitary transformations diagonalizing them.
-Now, before moving to the details of our treatment let us first briefly discuss what the strong \CP{} problem is.
-A comprehensive review of this problem can be found \eg{}in~\cite{Mohapatra:1986uf} and similar references.
+The Standard Model (SM) is known to be an incomplete model full of unresolved problems.
+Among the issues of the SM that still wait to be solved, the strong \CP{} problem appears to be a very central one as it resides in the interplay of non-perturbative effects in Quantum Chromodynamics (QCD) and \CP{} violation (CPV) in weak interactions.
+Curiously, the majority of present day solutions to many of the problems in high energy physics obey the tendency of going beyond the SM introducing new physics at a higher scale; the strong \CP{} problem seems to follow this tendency.
+However, here we take a different philosophy and carefully scrutinize the available structures of the SM, offering an alternative approach of the problem.
+Our point of view might be defined as pragmatic, rather bottom-up, as we only study the mass matrices along with the bi-unitary transformations diagonalizing them.
+Starting from the SM flavor structures, we are going to present guidelines for model builders to fell the strong \CP{} problem.
+Before moving to the details of our treatment let us first briefly summarize what the strong \CP{} problem is.
+For a comprehensive review of this problem, see for instance~\cite{Mohapatra:1986uf}.

-The \(\theta\) parameter of QCD parametrizes the non-equivalence of possible QCD vacua as for non-abelian gauge fields there can be non-vanishing winding numbers defined as
+The \(\theta_\text{QCD}\) parameter of QCD parametrizes the non-equivalence of possible QCD vacua as for non-abelian gauge fields there can be non-vanishing winding numbers defined as